caiyuanhao1998/Retinexformer/README.md

 ### News
+- **2023.11.03 :** The same test setting as KinD, LLFlow, and recent diffusion models and the corresponding results on LOL are provided.
+Please check the `Testing` part for details.
 - **2023.11.02 :** Retinexformer is added to the [Awesome-Transformer-Attention](https://github.com/cmhungsteve/Awesome-Transformer-Attention/blob/main/README_2.md#image-restoration) collection. 💫
 - **2023.10.20 :** Params and FLOPS evaluating function is provided.
 Feel free to check and use it.
 - **2023.10.12 :** Retinexformer is added to the [ICCV-2023-paper](https://github.com/DmitryRyumin/ICCV-2023-Papers#low-level-and-physics-based-vision) collection. 🚀